 - On November 17, a press release announces that industrial rock band KMFDM was signed to provide the music for Prey.

 - On December 12, Paul Schuytema announces that the team has nailed down their vision for the first episode of the game, and the entire saga of Prey has been sculpted in rough form.
+A regular installment of journal entries (published every 2 months) starts on Gamecenter, where developers from the Prey team talk about aspects of developing the game.

 - On December 18, David March is hired as a modeler/animator, and 3DRealms releases two KMFDM songs with their permission: "Megalomaniac" and "Inane".